LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Derived Types/Functions/Prefix+Suffix.md

 indicates that the function should be evaluated at compile time if possible.

 ### [[noreturn]]
 indicates that this function won’t return.
-Recall that this attribute helps the compiler to optimize your code.
+This attribute helps the compiler to optimize your code.

 ### inline